jonfryd/tifoon/README.md

 # TODO

-Tifoon is still in its infancy, but I have several ideas for how this baby can grow in the future:
+Tifoon is production ready in terms of critical features, but I do have some additional ideas for how this baby might grow in the future:

 * Support for specifying ranges of hosts
 * Define pre-defined sets of "top ports" for fast scanning of the most critical services